 You just had your first baby, and everything is perfect.
 He or she is a healthy, beautiful bundle of joy and unconditional love.
 At this wonderful stage of life, many parents don’t even want to consider the worst happening.
 But the truth is, babies are very prone to choking, cessation of breathing, and all kinds of mishaps.
 That’s why learning CPR for parents is important; prepared by taking Child and Baby First Aid Classes to assure they have a working knowledge of child first aid training.

 When it comes to babies’ First Aid Training, here are some things all parents should know.

 - Clean Wounds: Babies often trip and fall.
 If a wound occurs, clean it properly.
-Start by washing your hands with with soap and water.
-Then apply an antibacterial to the wound and cover with a bandage.
+Start by washing your hands with soap and water.
+Then apply an antibacterial to the wound and cover it with a bandage.